 Q. What size bag should I buy?

-Check your airline's Web site for information on what size bags you can check or bring onboard, and keep in mind that many airlines have different size requirements for international and domestic flights.
+Check your airline's website for information on what size bags you can check or bring onboard, and keep in mind that many airlines have different size requirements for international vs. domestic flights.

 When flying on a smaller airline in a foreign country, acceptable baggage weight and size requirements can be a crapshoot.
 You don't want to discover that you have to leave behind one of your bags or pay extra fees when you attempt to board a 20-seat plane for a domestic flight in Costa Rica.
 Check baggage requirements for each flight on your itinerary.